North Dakota – Minnesota Conservatorship Attorney

 A conservator (under a general or permanent conservatorship) is responsible for:

 - Management of food, clothing, transportation, housekeeping, etc.

 There are other of types of conservatorship:

 Conservator of Estate – designed specifically for the management of a conservatee’s income, finances, and property.
 Duties included inventory, financial planning, timely bill and tax payments, investments, benefit management, record keeping, and regular account reporting.

 Limited Conservatorship – designed for adults with developmental disabilities who are unable to provide care for themselves, but do not require the tier of care provided under general conservatorships.

 Temporary Conservatorship – designed for people who need temporary care immediately until a more permanent conservator can be established, or when a permanent conservator passes away or a judge has had them removed and a temporary conservator needs to fill in until a replacement is installed.

-If someone in your family is in need of the type of care that a conservatorship can provide, contact the family law attorney team at O’Keeffe O’Brien Lyson Foss; we have the experience in North Dakota and Minnesota conservatorship law necessary to provide you with the appropriate options and bring your case to a favorable conclusion that serves the best interests of your family.
-Call (701) 235-8000 for your free consultation today!
+If someone in your family is in need of the type of care that a conservatorship can provide, contact the family law attorney team at O’Keeffe O’Brien Lyson Attorneys; we have the experience in North Dakota and Minnesota conservatorship law necessary to provide you with the appropriate options and bring your case to a favorable conclusion that serves the best interests of your family.
+Contact or call (701) 235-8000 for your free consultation today!